Anxiety disordersPanic disorder; Phobias; Panic attacks

 Anxiety disorders are associated with numerous allergic conditions including hay fever, eczema, hives, food allergies, and conjunctivitis.

-People with obsessive-compulsive disorders can experience skin problems from excessive washing, injuries from repetitive physical acts and skin picking, and hair loss from repeated hair pulling (behavior known as trichotillomania).
+People with obsessive-compulsive related disorders can experience skin problems from excessive washing, injuries from repetitive physical acts and skin picking, and hair loss from repeated hair pulling (disorder known as trichotillomania).

 Physical Effects of Anxiety Disorders in Children